HSTR-Net: Reference Based Video Super-resolution with Dual Cameras: Introduction

-HSTR-Net deviates from our previous work~\citep{suluhan2022dual} in terms of both complexity and quantitative performance.~\citep{suluhan2022dual} requires a total of $5$ input frames to construct the high-resolution frame ($HR_t$), which in turn demands increased computational power, thereby resulting in a higher energy consumption footprint.
+HSTR-Net deviates from our previous work~\citep{suluhan2022dual} in terms of both complexity and quantitative performance.~\citep{suluhan2022dual} requires a total of $5$ input frames to construct the corresponding high-resolution frame, which in turn demands increased computational power, thereby resulting in a higher energy consumption footprint.
 In addition, the model in ~\citep{suluhan2022dual} is only applicable in scenarios where the $LR$ and $REF$ frames are temporally close to each other, thereby limiting its applicability for high frame rate increases.
 On the other hand, HSTR-Net offers a more generalized solution which can be successfully utilized for low frame rate video sequences with fast and complex motion, even when it is hard to achieve a precise registration of features between the $LR$ and $REF$ frames.

 HSTR-Net stands out as a lightweight RefSR network that demonstrates competitive performance both quantitatively and qualitatively, making it suitable for deployment on embedded systems.
-HSTR-Net outperforms state-of-the-art in RefSR by $0.28$ dB on the Vimeo90K\citep{xue2019video} septuplet dataset.
-Notably, it accomplishes this while significantly reducing processing time.
-When evaluated on the higher-resolution VisDrone\citep{VisDrone} aerial dataset, HSTR-Net excels with a remarkable 7.14 dB improvement and an average run-time reduction of $\%54$ over the next fastest RefSR model.
-Furthermore, HSTR-Net's superior performance is also assessed on the MAMI\citep{MAMI} dataset, a WAS dataset recorded using a multi-camera setup.
-Simulation results on the MAMI dataset underscore HSTR-Net's adaptability and generalization capability, showcasing its ability to outperform prior approaches by an average of $1.79$ dB while maintaining high visual quality.
+HSTR-Net outperforms state-of-the-art in RefSR by $0.28$ dB on the Vimeo90K\citep{xue2019video} septuplet dataset while significantly reducing processing time.
+When evaluated on the higher-resolution VisDrone\citep{VisDrone} aerial dataset, HSTR-Net excels with a remarkable $7.14$ dB improvement and an average run-time reduction of $\%54$ over the next fastest RefSR model.
+Furthermore, HSTR-Net's superior performance is also assessed on the MAMI\citep{MAMI} dataset, a wide-area surveillance (WAS) dataset recorded using a multi-camera setup.
+Benchmark results on the MAMI dataset underscore HSTR-Net's adaptability and generalization capability, showcasing its ability to outperform prior approaches by 1.1 to 4.76 dB while maintaining high visual quality.
 Additionally, HSTR-Net is deployed on Nvidia Jetson AGX Xavier Developer Kit~\citep{xavier}, achieving a processing rate of $4.62$ frames per second.